RoboJackets/pcb-contest/CONTEST.md

 - Can we have multiple of the same PCB being assembled and connected together as part of our submission?
 	- The end product can be made of multiple PCBs assembled together, but all PCBs must be able to panelize within the originally specified area (**85.6 mm by 54 mm**).
+- Can we have flex PCBs?
+	- Yes, as long as it is indicated in the doucmentation and the appropriate PCB manufactuer is chosen.